hoff2/hoff2.github.io/_posts/2019-09-23-functional-fun.md

 title:  "A fun tidbit of functional programming"
 ---

-The scenario: You've got a list of text replacements you'd like to make in strings.
-Practical application: You're generating messages to be read by a speech-to-text system and there are certain words or names that come up often that it doesn't pronounce very well, so you'd like to replace them with alternate "phonetic" spellings.
+The intention: You've got a bunch of text replacements you'd like to make in strings.
+Practical application, if you need one: You're generating messages to be read by a speech-to-text system and there are certain words or names that come up often that it doesn't pronounce very well, so you'd like to replace them with alternate "phonetic" spellings.

 This example is in Javascript but the concepts are broadly applicable.
-The list of replacements you want to make is in a Javascript object, or your favorite language's equivalent: a `Hash`, a `Dictionary`, a `Map<String, String>`, etc.
+The list of replacements you want to make is key-value pairs, the key being what to replace and the value being what to replace it with.
+We have them in a Javascript object, your favorite language's equivalent might be a `Hash`, a `Dictionary`, a `Map<String, String>`, etc.

-Here's a pretty reasonable imperative-OO solution one might come up with:[^1]
+Here's a totally reasonable imperative-OO solution one might come up with:[^1]

 {% highlight javascript %}
 class MessageTransformer {